mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-11-23-green-smoothie-for-beginners/index.md

 ---
-blog: shalveena.com
+title: "Green Smoothie for Beginners"
+date: "2013-11-23"
 categories:
-- recipes
+  - "recipes"
-date: "2013-11-23"
-title: Green Smoothie for Beginners
 ---

 This morning, I made my first ever green smoothie!
 Okay, so it was not exactly green - more like a dark purple but it did have some green in it :) I was a bit skeptical about how raw greens might taste in a smoothie so this was a beginner's version, with mostly fruits in it.